bdhingra/quasar/README.md

 The background corpus for Quasar-S can be downloaded from [here](http://curtis.ml.cmu.edu/gnat/software/) (via the SO Scrape link at the bottom).
 The background corpus for Quasar-T is the ClueWeb09 dataset which you can access [here](https://lemurproject.org/clueweb09/).

+An implementation of the F1 and EM evaluation metrics for Quasar-T is included in `metric.py`.

 ## Explore the Datasets

 Below you can find links to the web interface used for evaluating human performance and collecting annotations.
 This includes an interactive quiz in which the questions are presented one by one, and a search engine for querying the background corpus which you can use in a separate window.
 Please note that any answers and annotations you enter will be recorded!